Olivier Fercoq

 Publications

-journal paper Quadratic error bound of the smoothed gap and the restarted averaged primal-dua> O. Fercoq, Open Journal of Mathematical Optimization 4(6), 2023.
+journal paper Quadratic error bound of the smoothed gap and the restarted averaged primal-dual hybrid gradient.
+O. Fercoq, Open Journal of Mathematical Optimization 4(6), 2023.

-conference paper Solving stochastic weak Minty variational inequalities without increasing batch> T. Pethick, O. Fercoq, P. Latafat, P. Patrinos and V. Cevher, Proceedings of th>
+conference paper Solving stochastic weak Minty variational inequalities without increasing batch size.
+T. Pethick, O. Fercoq, P. Latafat, P. Patrinos and V. Cevher, Proceedings of the International Conference on Learning Representations, 2023.

 Design by Marion Chagne-Fercoq